 A major highlight in the growth of the organization occurred in 2010 as PCM was selected by Berklee College of Music in Boston as part of the Berklee City Music Network.
 As the only Berklee partner in Arizona, the affiliation provides PCM students the opportunity to engage with the most prestigious music learning institution in the U.S. It exposes them to scholarship opportunities for summer camps and tuition.

 Demonstrating sustainability and success, PCM is now located in a retail center convenient for classes, lessons and performances for aspiring musicians.
-The organization will occupy an even larger space at Metrocenter beginning 2017.
+The organization now occupies an even larger space at Metrocenter as of January 2017.

 To continue to grow and meet the demands of the students and community, Phoenix Conservatory of Music aspires to be the leading music education provider for school-age children across the valley and provide programming that enriches the lives, minds and hearts of the entire community.